Softicles/Fine-tuning_an_OCR/README.md

 ## 📌 Project Overview

 The goal of this project is to **fine-tune PaddleOCR’s recognition model** to better recognize and transcribe my personal handwriting.
-While PaddleOCR provides powerful general-purpose text detection and recognition tools, its accuracy may drop significantly when used with highly stylized or non-standard handwriting.
-This project adapts the model to overcome that limitation by training it on custom-labeled samples of my own handwriting.
+While PaddleOCR provides powerful general-purpose text detection and recognition tools, its accuracy drops significantly when used with my handwriting, eventhough I think my hand writing is not that bad.
+Therefore, I want to train it using my handwriting so that it can recognize my handwriting with high accuracy.

 Inspired by:
 [Fine-Tuning PaddleOCR’s Recognition Model (Anush Som's Tutorial)](https://anushsom.medium.com/finetuning-paddleocrs-recognition-model-for-dummies-by-a-dummy-89ac7d7edcf6)